-U.S. government debt prices were mostly higher on Friday morning as investors eyed several pieces of data.
+U.S. government debt prices were higher on Friday as a broad postelection trade paused while traders digested a couple of pieces of data.

-The yield on the benchmark 10-year Treasury note (U.S.:US10Y) was lower at 2.50 percent, while the yield on the 30-year Treasury bond was lower, at 3.114 percent.
-Bond yields move inversely to prices.
+The yield on the benchmark 10-year Treasury note was around 2.315 percent, while the yield on the 30-year Treasury bond was at 2.953 percent.
+Yields move inversely to prices.